Hamsters have to eat their own poop to survive.

 Small animals (like hamsters and rabbits) are hindgut fermenters.
-This means they digest much of their food in the cecum (which is located where the large intestine and the small intestine meet.
-It is in about the same location as the appendix in humans.)
-(Cows also have to digest food a second time, but they do this by chewing their cud, which is brought back up from the stomach, not passed through the body and eliminated.
+This means they digest much of their food in the cecum, which is located where the large intestine and the small intestine meet.
+It is in around the same location as the appendix in humans.
+Cows also have to digest food a second time, but they do this by chewing their cud, which is brought back up from the stomach, not passed through the body and eliminated.

-Beneficial micro flora ( bacteria and protozoa) live in the hamster’s digestive tract and help your pet digest food.
-These micro flora produce by-products such as water-soluble vitamins and amino acids, which are necessary for the hamster to survive.
+Beneficial microflorae ( bacteria and protozoa) live in the hamster’s digestive tract and help your pet digest food.
+These microflorae produce by-products such as water-soluble vitamins and amino acids, which are necessary for the hamster to survive.
 The nutrients that are produced add a great deal to a hamster’s balanced diet.

-The droppings that you normally see in the bottom of your hamster’s housing area are a different type, and they are often hard.
-These are not of any nutritional value to your pet, so they are simply kept in the same spot that other waste is kept.
-Consumption of these types of droppings could lead to illness due to harmful bacteria in urine and bedding.
+The droppings that you usually see in the bottom of your hamster’s housing area are a different type, and they are often hard.
+These are not of any nutritional value to your pet, so they are kept in the same spot that other waste is kept.
+Consumption of these droppings could lead to illness due to harmful bacteria in urine and bedding.
 (Do not worry – your hamster can tell the difference and will not consume the wrong type.)
-The droppings left when a hamster is frightened or stressed are also of no nutritional value and not consumed.
+The droppings left when a hamster is frightened or stressed are also of no nutritional value and are not consumed.

-Hamsters generally participate in this activity during the night or early morning hours, so you may not even see this happen, but some concerned hamster owners have become alarmed after seeing this process.
+Hamsters generally participate in this activity during the night or early morning hours, so you may not even see this happen.
+But some concerned hamster owners have become alarmed after seeing this process.
 It is a perfectly natural activity and is crucial for the good health of your pet.
 Do not be alarmed if you see your hamster engaging in this necessary behaviour.
-Do not disturb them in this process, because this can cause stress and poor nutrition.
-Stress is a major factor in causing illness and disease in hamsters, and nutrition is important in the prevention of illness.
+Please do not disturb them during this process, because this can cause stress and poor nutrition.
+Stress is a significant factor in causing illness and disease in hamsters, and nutrition is vital in the prevention of illness.

-Although it might be a practice you find nauseating, it is perfectly natural for your pet, and digesting food for a second time is crucial for his continued wellbeing.
+Although it might be a practice you find disgusting, it is perfectly natural for your pet, and digesting food for a second time is crucial for his continued wellbeing.